Nashville International Airport (BNA), Communications, Technology and Security Design Consultant Services

-Burns is providing IT, communications, security and special systems engineering for the “BNA Vision.”
+Burns provided IT, communications, security and special systems engineering for the “BNA Vision.”
 BNA Vision is a comprehensive plan designed to enable BNA to accommodate the region’s booming population growth and meet the needs of the airport’s record-breaking passenger increases through the development of their landside and airside facilities.
-As a part of the Corgan-led team, Burns is engaged in redevelopment of the international arrivals building, ticketing and baggage claim expansion, Concourses B and D expansion, Grand Ole Lobby construction, and a new parking garage.
+As a part of the Corgan-led team, Burns engaged in the redevelopment of the international arrivals building, ticketing and baggage claim expansion, Concourses B and D expansion, Grand Ole Lobby construction, and a new parking garage.

 New Emergency Operations Center (EOC)

-In partnership with Gresham Smith and Partners, Burns is designing technology and IT systems as well as mechanical and electrical systems, for a new Emergency Operations Center at BNA.
+In partnership with Gresham Smith and Partners, Burns designed technology and IT systems as well as mechanical and electrical systems, for a new Emergency Operations Center at BNA.
 The new EOC is designed to accommodate multiple airport departments and external agencies during airport incidents, with video, audio and telecommunication systems interconnected with the Airport Communications Center.

 Passenger Loading Bridges and 400 Hz Aircraft Ground Power